ndevenish/datatool/README.md

 - Date-range specification - so that you can retrieve a data set specified at some particular point in the past.
 The data-system is designed around this being implemented at some future point.
+- Subsets: So a single dataset can be a small collection of files if needed, but can also reference a large collection.
+This would also allow sanity with e.g. asserting that all retrieved files are a complete, single set